Rahul6424/data-table-vue/README.md

 # **<h1 id="custom_buttons">Custom buttons on header</h1>**

-> data-table-vue provides the facility to add your own custom buttons on header section.
+> - data-table-vue provides the facility to add your own custom buttons on header section.
-> There are two slots where custom buttons can be placed<br>1.
+> - There are two slots where custom buttons can be placed<br>1.
 Left side on the header<br>2.
 Right side on the header.

 **<h2 id="add_custom_buttons_left_attributes">1.
 Add custom buttons on left side</h2>**

-> Pass your html code inside the `data-table-vue directive`.
+> - Pass your html code inside the `data-table-vue directive`.
-> Use slot name as `headerOptionsLeft`.
+> - Use slot name as `headerOptionsLeft`.
->`Sample code` is shown below
+> - `Sample code` is shown below

 #### **Template Section**